 - Call ahead: Each school’s appeals process will look slightly different.
 Call the Financial Aid Office to make sure you have the right email or physical address to send the letter as well as the correct contact information.

-- Don’t forget about supporting documents: Is your client trying to appeal based on their child’s merit?
-In this case, you want to make sure your client attaches their transcripts, honor societies, merit-based awards, etc. The more information you can provide to support your client’s claim, the better chance they will have.
+- Don’t forget about supporting documents: Are you trying to appeal based on your child’s merit?
+In this case, you want to make sure you attach transcripts, honor societies, merit-based awards, etc. The more information you can provide to support your client’s claim, the better chance you’ll have.

 Timelines for hearing back vary based on each institution, but most appeals will be responded to within 4-6 weeks.

-Once you work with the client to devise a strategy, you will need to help them make their case in the appeals letter.
+Once you devise a strategy, you will need to make your case in the appeals letter.
 Here are some best practices to keep in mind: